CZOData/CZODisplayFile2/README.md

 ===============

 ###Current Work
-For current work on the YAML Observation Data Archive & Exchange (YODA) Format please see this GitHub repository: [CZOData/YODA-File](https://github.com/CZOData/YODA-File)
+The developement of the new CZO Display File data exchange file format (CZODisplayFile2) has been merged with the new [YAML Observation Data Archive & Exchange (YODA) Format](https://github.com/ODM2/YODA-File) that is a component of the [Observations Data Model 2 (ODM2) system](https://github.com/ODM2).

+Please follow this evolution of the CZODisplayFile2 to the YODA file at this GitHub repository: [https://github.com/ODM2/YODA-File](https://github.com/ODM2/YODA-File)